-A sagging plasterboard ceiling is not only an eyesore, it can also be potentially dangerous.
-In fact, one of the worst things to do is ignore a sagging ceiling because it can lead to more expensive repairs, such as when water or other substances gets trapped in the ceiling.
+A sagging plasterboard ceiling is not only an eyesore, but it can also be potentially dangerous.
+One of the worst things to do is ignore a sagging ceiling because it can lead to more expensive repairs, such as when water or other substances gets trapped in the ceiling.
 These damages can be avoided if you take care of any sagging ceilings before they get worse.

 The idea of a building that can change with the temperature is not new.
 The movement of structures and foundations can create problems, but these are not insurmountable.
 When movement occurs due to temperature changes or poor foundations, your ceiling can stretch, warp, crack and even sag.